MissingDeadlines/iolite/iolite_docs/plugins/lua.rst

   function Tick(entity, delta_t)
   end

-Called precisely once during each rendered frame.
+Called precisely once each rendered frame.

 Use this function for functionality that has a visual effect, like updating the final position of a character or a projectile, for example.
 It's also the right spot to react to the user's input as quickly as possible.